 The scale uses a 10-point range for each letter grade.
 A zero is noted on the scale for work not attempted or work that’s incomplete.
 Yet, Tirado said she was instructed to never give a student a zero, as the handbook stated, and hopes the school can change or motivate policy change.

-This post was originally published on September 25,2018.
+Editor’s note: This article was originally published on February 7, 2019.